opnsense

 For more information about updates see https://docs.opnsense.org/manual/updates.html

-To perform updates on opn-aux
+To perform updates on opn-aux:

 - Go to System -> Firmware -> Updates and click

-- Wait for the package to be proposed and click
+Check for updates - Wait for the package to be proposed and click

-- Read the package update messages click
+Update now - Read the package update messages click

-- Accept reboot if required
+Update now - Accept reboot if required

 Services configuration procedures